Zach-Mp4/PTCG-Collector/README.md

-PTCG Collector is a platform for users to track their pokemon card collection.
+PTCG Collector is a platform for enthusiasts of the Pokemon Trading Card Game to track their pokemon card collection.
+Users can search for cards and add them to their collection as well as view stats about their cards.